NomicFoundation/hardhat/docs/tutorial/5-test/README.md

 All contracts have already been compiled, skipping compilation.
 ```

 Running `npx buidler test` will compile all your contracts.
 In our case we had `Token.sol` already compiled, try changing the name of the token, save the file and instead of compiling, run the test again.
+You will see that the contract get automatically re-compiled.

+Second,

 ```
   Token contract